Quasi-negative holomorphic sectional curvature and positivity of the canonical bundle: Introduction

 \begin{theorem} Let $(X,\omega)$ be a connected compact Kähler manifold.
 Suppose that the holomorphic sectional curvature of $\omega$ is quasi-negative.
 Then, $K_X$ is ample.
 In particular, $X$ is projective. \end{theorem}

-This answers a question raised in \cite{TY15} (see also \cite[Remark 7.2]{HLW14} for a related discussion).
 A particular case of this theorem was already proved in \cite{WWY12} under the additional assumption that the Picard group of $X$ is infinite cyclic, and in \cite{HLW14} under the additional assumption that $X$ is a projective surface.
+Our approach is essentially borrowed from the work of S.-T. Yau and his collaborators on the subject, namely a Monge--Ampère type equation and Yau's refined Schwarz Lemma, together with some ingredients from pluripotential theory.

+Let us record that shortly after the first version of this paper was put on the ArXiv, Wu and Yau in \cite{WY16b} gave a unified proof of the results contained here, as well as in \cite{WY16,TY15}.
+Also, R. Nomura \cite{Nom16} gave an alternative proof in the strictly negative case by means of the Kähler--Ricci flow.

 Let us finish the introduction with the following question.
 We saw that, by \cite{TY15}, a compact Kähler manifold $X$ with a Kähler metric $\omega$ whose holomorphic sectional curvature is non positive has nef canonical bundle.
 On the other hand, by the celebrated Abundance Conjecture, such a manifold should have semiample canonical bundle.
 Now, if $K_X$ is semiample, the cohomology class $-c_1(X)$ has a semipositive smooth representative, hence Yau's solution of the Calabi conjecture implies the existence of a (possibly different) Kähler metric $\omega'$ with non positive Ricci curvature.
 It is thus legitimate to ask: